minexxtechnology/MineSmart/README.md

     1.1.3 Setting mines and pits

-The same logic as above applies to set up multiples sites and corresponding pits using the forms for manual entry or the upload Excel/CSV files with the possibilities to map miners, teams and mine sites in few clicks.
+The same logic as above applies to set up multiples sites and corresponding pits using the forms for manual entry or the upload of Excel/CSV files with the possibilities to map miners, teams and mine sites in few clicks.

+    1.1.4 Tracking the minerals value chain

   1.2 API SET UP FOR MARCO